atishpanday/Machine-learning-assisted-graph-classification/README.md

-# machine-learning-assisted-graph-classification
+# Machine-learning-assisted-graph-classification

-# data generation
+# Data generation

 The file 'initial_phases.txt' contains the MATLAB code to generate the initial phase values of the network.
 These values are homogeneously distributed between -pi and pi, and can be changed to vary between any -val to val as needed.